 (h) Subscriber ceases to carry on business or in Travelport’s reasonable opinion threatens to cease to carry on business; or

 (i) performance of this Agreement by Travelport or a Travelport Group Company would constitute a violation of any applicable laws or regulations.

 16.5.
-Where Subscriber is located in the European Union or Norway and qualifies under Article 6(2) of Regulation (EC) No 80/2009 on a Code of Conduct for computerized reservation systems, either party may terminate this Agreement by giving the other party at least three months’ written notice, such notice not to expire before the first anniversary of the Effective Date.
+Where Subscriber is located in either: (a) the European Union, Norway or Switzerland and qualifies under Article 6(2) of Regulation (EC) No 80/2009 on a Code of Conduct for computerized reservation systems; or (b) United Kingdom and qualifies under Article 6(2) of The Computer Reservation Systems (Amendment) (EU Exit) Regulations 2018, either party may terminate this Agreement by giving the other party at least three months’ written notice, such notice not to expire before the first anniversary of the Effective Date.